hlavacs/ViennaLockLessTable/README.md

 cd ViennaLockLessTable
 ```

 VLLT has been developed with MS Visual Code and cmake extensions.
 In MS Visual Code, select View/Command Palette/CMake: Configure and View/Command Palette/CMake: Build .
+VLLT has been tested on Windows and Linux with MSCV and Clang compiler.

 ## Using VLLT

 VLLT is a header-only C++ library.
 Simply include VLLT.h into your C++ project.
+It uses strong types from VSTY mainly for indexing into the table (vsty::table_index_t, vsty::table_diff_t) and type lists (vtll::tl<>) and selected compile time type list algorithms from VTLL.

 ## The VLLT API